marcysutton/a11ycamp-jekyll/event-info.md

 weight: 2
 ---

-Accessibility Camp Seattle is a *free*, single-day unconference event held at Seattle Central College on Saturday, May 18th, 2019 from 9:30am-4:30pm.
+Accessibility Camp Seattle is a *mostly free*, single-day unconference event held at Seattle Central College on Saturday, May 18th, 2019 from 9:30am-4:30pm.
 Doors open for coffee/tea and a light breakfast at 8:30am.
+Donations are requested for lunch ($10) and welcomed for small sponsorships (anything extra you wish to provide).
 [More food information below](#food-info).

 Our venue can hold up to 150 people, so be sure to register soon and reserve your spot.
 (We’ll have a waitlist after the first 150.)